agoravoting/agora-mixnet/README.md

       // create the keymakers
-      // these are responsible for distributed key generation and joint decryption val k1 = KeyMakerTrustee("keymaker one")
+      // these are responsible for distributed key generation and joint decryption val k1 = new KeyMakerTrustee("keymaker one")
-      val k2 = KeyMakerTrustee("keymaker two")
+      val k2 = new KeyMakerTrustee("keymaker two")

       // create the mixers
-      // these are responsible for shuffling the votes val m1 = MixerTrustee("mixer one")
+      // these are responsible for shuffling the votes val m1 = new MixerTrustee("mixer one")
-      val m2 = MixerTrustee("mixer two")
+      val m2 = new MixerTrustee("mixer two")

       // create the election,
-      // we are using security level 2, two trustees of each kind
+      // we are using privacy level 2, two trustees of each kind
       // we are 2048 bits for the size of the group modulus val start = Election.create[_2]("my election", 2048)